-As part of the process to make SH1 a local road (this process is known as revocation) the SH1 between Poplar Avenue and Peka Peka will lose its classification as a state highway and will be renamed.
+As part of the 'revocation' process to make SH1 a local road the SH1 between Poplar Avenue and Peka Peka will lose its classification as a state highway and will be renamed.
 It can no longer be called a state highway for address and identification purposes.

 What happens next?

-No decisions have been made yet.
-Community boards have reviewed all suggestions put forward for renaming SH1 and made their recommendations to the Council.
-Council will review the recommendations and make a final decision on renaming SH1 later this year or in 2019.
-This timeframe has changed from what was originally planned because, SH1 can't be renamed until the revocation is completed and the project has been delayed by the NZ Transport Agency, which is now expected to wind-up in late 2020.
+This timeframe has changed from what was originally planned because, SH1 can't be renamed until the revocation is completed and the project has been delayed by the NZ Transport Agency.

 Once the names are agreed by the Council and responsibility for the road is transferred from the Transport Agency to the Kāpiti Coast District Council a formal notification process will follow.
 This will involve working with Land Information New Zealand, affected property owners, business operators and emergency services to ensure there is a smooth transition to the new road names.
 This could take up to 24 months.